 McKinley Children’s Center

 The McKinley Children’s Center offers programs and services for at-risk children who have been affected by abuse, neglect, or abandonment.
 Every child at McKinley has lived through extreme trauma.
 Their difficult, often horrendous, childhood experiences have left them confused, angry and afraid.
 Most need help in virtually every aspect of life: learning to play, learning to trust, learning to take care of themselves and get along with others.
 Life Pacific College students have been invited to participate in “chapel activities” led by the new chaplain at the McKinley center.
 Students have opportunities every week to support and spend time with residents of McKinley.
 The center is located within walking distance to the college.

 Mobile Home Outreach

-This is a weekly service-oriented outreach that takes place at the mobile home park directly behind the college.
-The goal is to build relationships with the people in the neighboring communities by serving them.
+This outreach is a weekly service-oriented outreach that takes place at the mobile home park directly behind the college.
+The goal is to build relationships with the people in the neighboring community by serving them.
 Tasks are tailored to individual need, but have included weeding, painting, tutoring, and/or helping with chores that someone may not be able to do alone.
-It is a way to show God’s love through tangible action.

-If you have any questions, or would like to find more opportunities to be involved, please contact Matthew Tapp the ASB Outreach and Community Impact Coordinator
+If you have any questions, or would like to find more opportunities to be involved, please contact Lauren Thorneycroft, the ASB Outreach and Community Events Coordinator

 What are my Ministry Formation requirements?